 Vanguards average Management expense ratio is 10 basis points, or .1% (a tenth of one percent).
 This makes them incredibly competitive, especially against dodgy actively managed mutual funds which charge in the order of 2-3% (that is up to 30 times more!)

-What ETFs do Vanguard offer in Australia
+What index fund ETFs do Vanguard offer in Australia

 Vanguard offer a number of ETFs in Australia.
 There are split into a number of asset classes and markets, and also further sub-divided into different ETFs within certain asset classes and markets.